Portugal Golden Visa: Complete 2026 Application Guide

-Retirees, entrepreneurs, and wealthy individuals have the opportunity to claim permanent residency and even citizenship with the Portugal Golden Visa.ย
+Retirees and wealthy individuals have the opportunity to claim permanent residency and even citizenship with the Portugal Golden Visa

-This unique visa opportunity allows third-country nationals to invest in specific projects, funds, and real estate to obtain residency in Portugal.
+This unique visa opportunity allows third-country nationals to invest in specific projects and funds to obtain residency in Portugal.
 This is perfect for retirees and people looking to diversify their assets.

 As one of the more affordable countries in Europe with a gorgeous coastline, exquisite cuisine, and beautiful cities, Portugal welcomes newcomers with open arms to the country.
 With well-known destinations such as Lisbon, Porto, and the Algarve, foreigners are quickly realizing the true potential and high-quality life that Portugal has to offer.